subshell/helm-charts/charts/sophora-cluster-common/alerting-runbook.md

 **Remediation steps:**

-* Check if the primary server logged a message containing "ReplicationMaster stopped".
-If yes: The primary server needs to be restarted **without electing another server to the primary**.
+* Check if the primary server logged a message containing "ReplicationMaster stopped" or "StagingMaster stopped".
+If yes: The primary server needs to be restarted.
+If "ReplicationMaster stopped" is logged, this needs to happen **without electing another server to the primary**.
 The last part is absolutely critical to prevent data loss.
 As the servers automatically switch using a shutdown hook, a workaround is to exec into the container and replace the shutdown hook located in the `/tools/` directory with an empty executable file before restarting the server.
 Note that during the restart working with Sophora will not be possible for a few minutes.
 If the error persists check the logs of the primary